Shopify/polaris/polaris.shopify.com/content/components/navigation.md

   - fileName: navigation-with-various-states-and-secondary-elements.tsx
     title: With various states and secondary elements
     description: This example showcases the many elements that can compose a navigation, especially useful for testing purposes.
+  - fileName: navigation-with-truncation-for-various-states.tsx
+    title: With truncation active for various states
+    description: This example showcases how elements are displayed with the truncateTest prop as true for various states.
   - fileName: navigation-with-aria-labelledby.tsx
     title: With aria-labelledby
     description: This example shows how to add an aria-labelledby to add a hidden label to the `nav` element.